Homepage

 Before the independence of the United States, there were no modern constitutional democratic states.
 French political thinker Alexis de Tocqueville published the book "La Démocratie en Amérique" (1835) in which he described the U.S. as a democracy free from the social constraints European states had.
 Since America had no old nobility with significant power, he praised America for its unusual social equality.*

-* Social equality in an Enlightend sense, obviously excluding women and people of color
+* Social equality in an Enlightened sense, obviously excluding women and people of color

 Timeline